isaacbernat/presentations/optimise/final.md

 <embed style="margin-left:-2rem" src="plots/plot_speedup7.html" width="110%" height="100%"></embed>

 ???
 Here we have a similar plot with speedups.
-We see v3 (shortcircuit evaluation) has a huge impact >100x for PyPy and >200x for C -O3 compared to their previous O3 and PyPy versions respectively.
+We see v3 (shortcircuit evaluation) has a huge impact >100x for PyPy and >200x for C++ -O3 compared to their previous O3 and PyPy versions respectively.
 Compared to Python3 v0 would be 1300x and 7300x respectively already!

 We got a nice 2x for Python, but... gets dwarved next to it.
 So much we need to zoom in to actually see it.
 Why the big difference?
 Well, because compilers are quite clever at optimising code and can take a bigger advantage.

-That's also why v1-v2 (change exponentiation to multiplication) and v4-v5 (moving the calculations outside the loops) are big gains for CPython but measly gains for PyPy and C. The compilers were already similar optimisations.
+That's also why v1-v2 (change exponentiation to multiplication) and v4-v5 (moving the calculations outside the loops) are big gains for CPython but measly gains for PyPy and C++.
+The compilers were already similar optimisations.

 ---
 <embed style="margin-left:-2rem" src="plots/plot_size_complexity7.html" width="110%" height="100%"></embed>